digomes87/bookstore-cms/README.md

 ### Install
   Run `npm i` on your terminal to install the required dependencies;
   Then run `npm run server` to launch the local server.
 It will open on your main browser.

+  Or

+  `yarn install` for install all depences
+  `yarn start` for runner the server

 ### Usage
   Organize and manage your bookstore!